WPO-Foundation/vpn-reverse-tether/README.md

 This allows the Android device to access the network through the host without depending on Wifi or Bluetooth.

-This method leverages VpnService API and **does not require root access**.
+This method leverages VpnService API, but needs to be signed system to bypass the Vpn consent popup.
+If you don't care about that, use original vpn-reverse-tether: https://github.com/google/vpn-reverse-tether/

 ## Technical details